Kodular/Documentation/docs/terms-of-service.md

 * Political content or content related to partisan political activities
 * Content that contains intentional inaccurate information with the intent of misleading others.

+In case any **Admob** component is used, Kodular will enforce a more in depth policy checking, to ensure apps comply with their prohibited content regulation.

 ### **Prohibited Activities**

 * Viruses, trojan horses, worms, time bombs, corrupted files, malware, spyware, or any other similar software that may damage the operation of another's computer or property